 Mynnwch yr wybodaeth ddiweddaraf drwy ymuno â rhestr bostio’r Llwybr at y Gwyddorau Cymdeithasol.

-The first cohort of Pathway to Social Science students have joined the Cardiff University School of Social Sciences, after successfully completing the first part of their learning Pathway at the University’s Centre for Lifelong Learning (LEARN).
+The first cohort of Pathway to Social Science students have joined the Cardiff University School of Social Sciences, after successfully completing the first part of their learning Pathway at the University’s Continuing & Professional Education.
 The Pathway is part-time and taught in the evening and weekends and designed to give mature students the support and encouragement they need to fulfil their potential of studying at University.

 David Edwards, student on the Pathway commented “The Pathway is the best thing I have ever done and now means I will be a student at Cardiff University, which is quite an achievement for me and one I am immensely proud of.
 The Pathway is actually life-changing.”